TensorFleet/docs/docs/tutorials/03_arm.md

 - **Arming State**: When armed, a drone's motors are on.
 When disarmed the motors are off and you cannot move the drone.
 - **Service Calls**: Synchronous communication pattern that are used to execute code in other ROS nodes.
 - **Safety Mechanisms**: Built-in protections against unsafe operations.
 For example shutting down the drone mid-air.
 - **Automatic Transitions**: How requesting a takeoff can modify the vehicle's flight mode.
+This is disabled at startup.
+You can enable it by passing a valid `TargetAutoState` to. `DroneController.requestAutoState`.
+Passing a null value disables it.
 - **DroneController**: Our automatic utility that reads `DroneStateModel` and forwards ROS service calls based on our desired results.
 - **ROS param sets**: Each ROS node can have specific service calls to set configuration parameters on it. we use this to configure heartbeat signal frequency and type on the mavros node.
 - **initializeDroneControl**: This is our connection utility imported from `src/lib/drone_utils.js`.
 This helps us avoid some of the intialization boilerplate code we had in the previous examples.